 September 18, 1937: “It’s True!”
 Here’s another not-so-truthful entry in the ongoing series of factoid panels created by Wiley Padan, this time for Broadway Melody of 1938.
 It’s noted that Judy received a 50-year-old turtle in the mail.

 September 18, 1938: More Love Finds Andy Hardy promotions.

-September 18, 1939: This two-page ad promoting the upcoming release of Babes in Arms was printed in the Film Daily trade paper.
-Also shown is an ad for the recent release of selections of songs from The Wizard of Oz on Decca Records.
+September 18, 1939: Here’s an ad for the recent release of selections of songs from The Wizard of Oz on Decca Records.